lbernstone/setCerts/README.md

 You can then connect to the web server at root to enter your MQTT credentials.
 When you submit, it will save the credentials to NVS, and then attempt to make a connection.
 If unsuccessful, it will give you some basic error info.
 You can also connect directly to /test to test with saved credentials.

-The PubSubClient used is available in the Arduino IDE library manager.
-The source for WebServer and WiFiManager have not been updated to work with ESP32 yet, so you will need to get those from [bbx10's github](http://github.com/bbx10).
+The PubSubClient and WiFiManager used are available in the Arduino IDE library manager.